HL7/us-safr/input/pagecontent/specification.md

 This section of the implementation guide (IG) defines the specific conformance requirements for systems wishing to conform to this US SAFR Reporting IG.
-The bulk of it focuses on evaluating facility data against measure criteria and submitting those data to NHSN, though it also provides guidance on privacy, security, and other implementation requirements.
+The bulk of it focuses on evaluating facility data against measure criteria and submitting those data to MeasureReport Recipient (NHSN), though it also provides guidance on privacy, security, and other implementation requirements.

 ### Pre-reading